-This exercise can be conducted in small groups, individually or as a single class learning tool.
+This exercise is designed to reinforce the information presented during the Predator Control Session and help the participants apply their new knowledge.
+It can be conducted in small groups, individually or as a single class learning tool.
 It will include discussion of the knowledge of predators, the strategies used to minimize herd losses considering herd size and the economic feasibility of predator control in individual herd management programs.